Last reviewed on 9th June 2023 by Martin Alexander (Mortgage Advisor)

 Being furloughed is also just one of many factors your lender will assess you on.
 There are other factors such as having bad credit that can impact the rates you’re offered.

 Should I wait until I’m back in full-time employment before applying?

 If your income has been affected by furloughed leave, it may be beneficial to wait until you’re back in full-time employment before applying for a mortgage.
-This is because once you do go back to full-time work, your salary should also increase which will help your application.
+This is because once you return to full-time work, your salary should also increase which will help your application.

-If you’ve not gone back to work but have a letter or document from your employer in reference to you returning to work, this can also help your application.
+If you’ve not gone back to work but have a letter or document from your employer in reference to your return to work, this can also help your application.
 This is especially true if you have a document showing that your salary will be more than your furloughed income.
-Alternatively, you may have a document which shows your income will be returning to normal and above the furloughed amount.
+Alternatively, you may have a document that shows your income will be returning to normal and above the furloughed amount.